Tag Archives: Safaris

 Turquoise Wedgemount Lake and wild alpine flowers, Whistler, British Columbia Canada

-Whistler, British Columbia.
+Whistler, British Columbia, is a mecca for sporty travelers.
 Photo: Shutterstock

 “We recently traveled to British Columbia to celebrate our son’s high school graduation.
 On Wendy Perrin’s recommendation, we contacted Sheri, who suggested that, given our time constraints, we limit our visit to Whistler and Tofino.
 That proved to be an excellent recommendation which allowed us to enjoy our vacation without being rushed.
 Our son wanted to mountain bike on Whistler/Blackcomb and truly enjoyed it.